upthewaterspout/fates/README.md

 The test is run repeatedly until all possible schedules are exercised.

 ## Interesting classes
- * `StateExplorationHarness` and the `states` package - this package contains all of the logic to execute a test multiple times and explore all of the possible choices a test might make.
-This harness may be useful in other contexts.
-For example instead of using junit's parameterized tests, a test could simply ask the decider to choose between a set of parameters and the test will be run once for each choice.
+ * THe `fates-explore` module with the `Fates` class and the `states` package - this package contains all of the logic to execute a test multiple times and explore all of the possible choices a test might make.
+This module does not do any bytecode instrumentation and isn't tied to multi-threaded testing.

+ * Within the `fates-threads` module:
    * `SharedStateSpaceScheduler` - this is the class that actually tries to control the order of the threads.
 It uses the `Decider` provided by the `StateExplorationHarness` to choose which thread to schedule at each point in time
    * `ExecutionEventSingleton` - this class has all of the events that the bytecode instrumentation calls.
    * `AsmTransformer` - This class builds the pipeline of `ClassVisitors` that actually modify the user's bytecode